w3f/research/docs/polkadot/block-production/Babe.md

 ## 3. Best Chain Selection

-Given a chain set $\mathbb{C}_j$ an the parties current local chain $C_{loc}$, the best chain algorithm eliminates all chains which do not include the finalized block $B$ by GRANDPA.
+Given a chain set $\mathbb{C}_j$ and the parties current local chain $C_{loc}$, the best chain algorithm eliminates all chains which do not include the finalized block $B$ by GRANDPA.
 Let's denote the remaining chains by the set $\mathbb{C}'_j$.
 If we do not have a finalized block by GRANDPA, then we use the probabilistic finality in the best chain selection algorithm (the probabilistically finalized block is the block which is $k$ block before than the last block of $C_{loc}$).

 We do not use the chain selection rule as in Ouroboros Genesis [3] because this rule is useful for parties who become online after a period of time and do not have any  information related to current valid chain (for parties always online the Genesis rule and Praos is indistinguishable with a negligible probability).
 Thanks to Grandpa finality, the new comers have a reference point to build their chain so we do not need the Genesis rule.